 Small Business Marketing Basics: Tools and Technology

 With a CRM platform, you can discover actionable insights about your users, track interactions with them, and manage the entire customer journey, which helps you better tailor your marketing campaigns.
-In the U.S., half of small and midsize companies have a CRM system, and 15% of those CRM systems were implemented within the last year.

 Digital Marketing Platforms

-- SMS marketing platform — This service can exist as a stand-alone product or tool that’s integrated into a larger email marketing platform.
+- SMS marketing platform — This service can exist as a stand-alone product or tool integrated into a larger email marketing platform.
 Marketing via short message service, or SMS, commonly known as text messaging, is an effective way to reach users; think of how many people use smartphones and always have them on their person.
-Businesses can use SMS marketing to communicate flash deals, new products, and more to customers who sign up to receive these messages.
+Businesses can use SMS marketing to communicate flash deals, new products and more to customers who sign up to receive these messages.

 - Social media marketing platform — Marketers use this software to manage their social media efforts.
 It helps them communicate with their audience, grow their follower count and fan base, and set up scheduled messages on social media.
-They can also learn important details and data, and see metrics about their audience, all of which they can then use to fuel decisions around what and when to post.
+They can also learn essential details and data and see metrics about their audience, all of which they can then use to fuel decisions around what and when to post.
 Additionally, social media listening tools enable businesses to track conversations related to their industry and brand on social media so they can engage with users.

-- Influencer marketing platform — This relatively newer type of platform is designed to help businesses develop influencer marketing campaigns.
+- Influencer marketing platform — This relatively newer platform is designed to help businesses develop influencer marketing campaigns.
 Marketers use this software to find micro (niche) and macro (general) social media and video influencers to promote a product, set up campaigns, and track ROI.

 - Add it to your project management software as a project.

-- Tag the individuals responsible who will own a part in bringing the blog post to life and sharing it outside of the organization.
+- Tag the individuals responsible who will own a part in bringing the blog post to life and sharing it outside of the organisation.
 These people may include the writer, an editor, a graphic designer, an SEO specialist, and a social media marketing manager.

 Depending on your industry, there may be some variability in how far out you can schedule content.
 Aim between one and six months ahead, leaving wiggle room for when content is delayed or postponed.
 If your industry needs a certain amount of time to plan for a big event, take that into account as well.
 For example, if you’re an ecommerce store that wants to plan a big Black Friday promotion, you should plan out content months ahead of November.